akristen/biggerpain/content/docs/api/_index.md

 ---
 title: API reference `record_llm_feedback_event`
+weight: 2
-metaDescription: This call records an LLM feedback event so you can correlate end user feedback with a GenAI response
+description: Record an LLM feedback event so you can correlate end user feedback with an LLM response
 ---

 ## Syntax